Eureka Springs, Arkansas

 We did encounter one of the 2 hotel cats.
 He was taking a bath and wasn't a bit impressed by us.
 The black woodwork and dark, orange-y walls seemed to fit into the Halloween theme quite well.
 Black trim and black banisters and black radiators.
 So many lumpy coats of shiny paint!

 Black was covering our door and even the window glass in the transom, above the door.
+Note the round knob, in the center of our door!
+And the knocker below the door's number.

 Our room was quite decent, for a 127 year old hotel.